Bank Holidays in Scotland - Frequently Asked Questions

 A. Yes.
 It is for individual banks to decide what days they remain open.
 The legislation does not require banks or any other commercial enterprise to close on bank holidays.
 Such a requirement would run counter to the Government's policy of avoiding unnecessary regulation.

-For more information on Scotland's statutory bank holidays, please contact the Scottish Government on telephone 0131 244 4000 or 0300 244 4000 (for local rate throughout UK and for mobiles)
+For more information on Scotland's statutory bank holidays, please contact Scottish Government central enquiries.

 If your enquiry is about the rights and pay of employees, please contact ACAS (Advisory, Conciliation and Arbitration Service) on 08457 474747 or your legal adviser.